napari/napari/docs/explanations/rendering.md

 See the issue comments for more details.

-With #1320 resolved we need to create the octree infrastructure to solve #845 and #1300.
-The steps are TBD but we do want to keep in general with the other image types in mind.
+With #1320 resolved the next big step will be creating an octree and the related infrastructure.
+We will need to design that more as we get closer.
+The one thing we know up front is the octree should be generic enough to use with all layer types.

 # Appendix

-## Number of Workers
+## A) Number of Workers

 How many worker threads should we have?
 The challenge is we don't know what is going on behind the array-like interface.
 Some possible situations: